dergoose/hackumass2019/README.md

 # hackumass2019

-This project was created by Veronica Gusev, Nhan Le, Henry Cheung and Yannis Lam.
+This project was created by me, Nhan Le, Henry Cheung and Yannis Lam.